-Games like Midnight Club 3: DUB Edition
+Games similar to Midnight Club 3: DUB Edition:

 Forza Motorsport